EmperorGesar/Pi-Karaoke/README.md

 ```

 ## Note
-Check data.csv to locate the audio and lyric files correctly.
+Config file is data.csv, used for locating the path audio and lyric files.

 data.csv format: